Gagebrook

 Gagebrook is a residential locality in the local government area (LGA) of Brighton in the Hobart LGA region of Tasmania, Australia.
 The locality is about 9 km south of the town of Brighton.
 The 2016 census recorded a population of 1440 for the state suburb of Gagebrook.

-It is one of the northernmost suburbs of Hobart, located near the eastern shore of the Derwent River between the suburbs of Bridgewater and Old Beach.
+It is one of the northernmost suburbs of Hobart, located near the eastern shore of the River Derwent between the suburbs of Bridgewater and Old Beach.

 History

 Gagebrook was gazetted as a locality in 1977.

 The suburb, like its adjacent suburb of Bridgewater (also built up of mass-public housing in the 1970s) has a reputation as a lower socio-economic area.
 Like the rest of Hobart's public housing suburbs, many public housing stock have been sold privately.

 Gagebrook has two primary schools: Herdman's Cove Primary School and Gagebrook Primary School (both public).

 Geography

 The Jordan River forms the western and north-western boundaries.